Richard Attenborough: Later projects

 After 33 years of dedicated service as President of the Muscular Dystrophy campaign, Attenborough became the charity's Honorary Life President in 2004.
 In 2012, the charity, which leads the fight against muscle-wasting conditions in the UK, established the Richard Attenborough Fellowship Fund to honour his lifelong commitment to the charity, and to ensure the future of clinical research and training at leading UK neuromuscular centres.

 Attenborough was also the patron of the United World Colleges movement, whereby he contributed to the colleges that are part of the organisation.
 He was a frequent visitor to the Waterford Kamhlaba United World College of Southern Africa (UWCSA).
 With his wife, they founded the Richard and Sheila Attenborough Visual Arts Centre.
 He founded the Jane Holland Creative Centre for Learning at Waterford Kamhlaba in Swaziland in memory of his daughter who died in the tsunami on 26 December 2004.

 He was a longtime advocate of education that does not judge upon colour, race, creed or religion.
 His attachment to Waterford was his passion for non-racial education, which were the grounds on which Waterford Kamhlaba was founded.
 Waterford was one of his inspirations for directing the film Cry Freedom, based on the life of Steve Biko.

+Attenborough served as Chair of the British Film Institute between 1981 and 1992.

 He founded The Richard Attenborough Arts Centre on the Leicester University campus in 1997, specifically designed to provide access for the disabled, in particular as practitioners.

 He was elected to the post of Chancellor of the University of Sussex on 20 March 1998, replacing The Duke of Richmond and Gordon.
 He stood down as Chancellor of the university following graduation in July 2008.